aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

 ### Step 1: Create your IPAM deployment

 This solution uses VPC IPAM to store the CIDRs that are needed for populating VPC's routing tables.
-To use this solution for an exsiting or customized deployment, the first step is to create VPC IPAM Pools.
+To use this solution for an exsiting or customized deployment, the first step is to create VPC IPAM Pools in each of your target Regions.
+These pools should include the CIDR that you'd like to be pushed into VPCs' routing tables when you attach those VPCs into Cloud WAN segments.
 Check out [VPC IPAM documentation](https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html) for details on how to create VPC IPAM pools.

 Make a note of the VPC IPAM Pools' names.
 You'll use the same name as tag while creating VPC attachments into Cloud WAN.